 Individuals with autism have deficits in social and emotional learning.
 The amygdala, a region of the brain involved in orchestrating emotion and emotional memory, is affected in individuals with autism.
 The nature of the dysfunction is not well characterized, however.
-Eric Kandel and his colleagues at Columbia University Medical Center aim to examine the role of an autism-implicated protein, neurexin, at synapses — the connections between nerve cells — in the amygdala.
+Eric Kandel, Yun-Beom Choi, Craig Bailey and their colleagues at Columbia University Medical Center aim to examine the role of an autism-implicated protein, neurexin, at synapses in the amygdala.
 They also plan to investigate how neurexin is involved in fear memory, a function that is associated with the amygdala.

 As a next step, Kandel’s team aims to investigate how virally mediated acute suppression of neurexin in the mouse amygdala affects learning-induced changes in synaptic connections.
 This would involve electrophysiological studies and tests of animal behavior, specifically of fear conditioning.